 In the wild, bearded dragons mostly eat small insects like spiders, termites, and crickets.
 Believed to be seasonally savvy foragers, bearded dragons will also forage for flowers and leafy greens where they can find them.

-If a bearded dragon in captivity ate as much protein as a bearded dragon in the wild, they would likely become overweight and suffer from serious health issues.
+If you began feeding a bearded dragon in captivity as much protein as a bearded dragon in the wild is accustomed to eating… they would likely become overweight and suffer from serious health issues.

 Baby Bearded Dragon Diet

-Now, some people will consider a bearded dragon at 2 months of age a “juvenile”, BUT in my experience I find it beneficial to continue the baby diet until 4 months of age.
+Some people will consider a bearded dragon at 2 months of age a “juvenile”, BUT in my experience I find it beneficial to continue feeding the baby bearded dragon diet until 4 months of age.
 I find that this really gives your bearded dragon an advantage with their development.

 Of course, you should feel free to implement the juvenile bearded dragon diet at 3 months if you like.
-It’s really up to you and what you think is right for your beardie!
+It’s really up to you and what you think is right when it comes to feeding YOUR beardie!

-Greens & Veggies for a Baby Bearded Dragon
+Greens & Vegetables for a Baby Bearded Dragon

 Think it’s just about the protein for your little dragon in training?
 Think again!

-Baby bearded dragons still need greens and veggies in their diet, just not nearly as much as older beardies.
+Baby bearded dragons still need greens and vegetables in their diet, just not nearly as much as older beardies.

-Aim for a diet break down of 80% feeders and 20% veggies for your baby.
-Also, make sure to remove whatever food isn’t eaten within around 30 minutes, be it feeders of vegetables.
+Aim for a diet break down of 80% feeders and 20% vegetables for your baby.
+Also, make sure to remove whatever food ISN’T eaten within around 30 minutes, be it feeders of vegetables.